SlandShow/Concurrency/README.md

 }
 ```

-Result here is the same.
+Result here is the same (ecursive mutex property still exists).

 When we try to `lock.lock()`, out thread will spin a while for getting access to mutual exclusion.
 It's like a Peterson spin-lock or like a basic synchronized construction.